starrylumi/starrylumi/README.md

 ౨ৎ˚₊‧my pronouns are she/they - bisexual ,, female!࿔*:･

-⊱˚₊‧c+h & int r welcome at all times!! ꒰ unless said so in name. ꒱, PLEASE do.. i need more friends.. if u don't see me w any1, c+h w me!!⋆｡‧˚
+⊱˚₊‧c+h & int r welcome at all times!! ꒰ unless said so in name. ꒱, PLEASE do... i need more friends...⋆｡‧˚

 ʚɞ⁺˖⸝⸝im mostly offtab, semi-afk or multitasking, if so, w2i w me, but i check my screen from time to time!✧ˊˎ˗